 Tuition: Tuition is the amount paid for each credit hour of enrollment.
 Tuition does not include the cost of books or fees.
 Tuition charges vary and are dependent on such factors as resident/out-of-state status or level of classes enrolled in (for example college credit, clock hour, developmental, or BAS.)

 Withdrawal: Students may withdraw from courses during a semester, but there are established procedures and deadlines for doing so.
-The college catalog and/or Class Schedule generally specifies the procedures.
+The college catalog and/or College website specifies the procedures.
 Written approval from a college official may be needed, and some fees must be paid.